 For the Sherry Vinaigrette

-• 1/4 cup sherry reserve vinegar or white wine vinegar
+• 1/4 cup sherry vinegar or white wine vinegar

 Instructions

-• Assemble the roasted asparagus on a serving platter and top with the tomato and cheese mixture.
-Finally, add the basil leaves.
-Enjoy.
+• Finish and serve.
+Add the grape tomatoes and fried halloumi (if using) to the bowl with the sherry vinaigrette and toss to combine.
+Assemble the roasted asparagus on a serving platter and top with the tomato and cheese mixture.
+Finish with the basil leaves.
+Enjoy!

 Video